-Level Title Explanation N/A System Master Reserved for user 02; Can perform all system functions and assign codes in both partitions; can change its own code as follows: Master code + [8] + 02 + new master code + new master code again 0 Standard User Can only perform security functions in assigned partition.
-Cannot perform other system functions.
+Level Title Explanation N/A System Master Reserved for user 02; Can perform all system functions and assign codes; can change its own code as described on the following page.
+The default System Master code is 1234.
+0 Standard User Can only perform security functions.
+Cannot perform system functions reserved for the master user.
 1 Arm Only Can only arm the system.
 Cannot disarm or do other functions.
-2 Guest Can arm the system in assigned partitions, but cannot disarm the system unless the system was armed with this code.
-This code is typically assigned to someone (such as a babysitter or cleaner) who has a need to arm/disarm the system only at certain times.
+2 Guest Can arm the system, but cannot disarm the system unless the system was armed with this code.
+This code is typically assigned to someone (e.g., babysitter or cleaner) who has a need to arm/disarm the system only at certain times.
 The user of this code should not use the "Quick Arming" feature.
 3 Duress Code Intended for use when you are forced to disarm or arm the system under threat.
-When used, the system will act normally, but can silently notify the Customer Care Center of your situation, if that service has been provided.
-4 Partition Master Can do everything a standard user can do, and can assign user codes to users in their partition.
+When used, the system will act normally, but can silently notify the Central Monitoring Station of your situation, if that service has been provided.